anonaddy/addy.io/source/_helpCategories/subscriptions.md

 ---
 extends: _layouts.help_category
 title: Subscriptions
-description: These articles provide information on how to subscribe to addy.io, cancel your subscription, subscribe using Bitcoin/Monero and update your payment information.
+description: These articles provide information on how to subscribe to addy.io, manage Duo and Family plans, cancel your subscription, subscribe using Bitcoin/Monero and update your payment information.
 order: 10
 ---

-These articles provide information on how to subscribe to addy.io, cancel your subscription, subscribe using Bitcoin/Monero and update your payment information.
+These articles provide information on how to subscribe to addy.io, manage Duo and Family plans, cancel your subscription, subscribe using Bitcoin/Monero and update your payment information.